Frequently Asked Questions

 eRehabDataŽ is built to sustain thousands of simultaneous users.
 Each facility may have as many registered users as it requires.

-eRehabDataŽ uses 128-bit SSL encryption for all transmissions between the system and users that contain patient data.
-This not only allows for data to be sent and received in a non-human readable way, but also ensures that no data are tampered with en-route.
-This level of encryption is very secure and is similar to the encryption used by financial institutions to transmit account information across the Internet.
-(According to Netscape's chief scientist, it would take a "trillion trillion years" to break into a message protected with 128-bit encryption.)
-Furthermore, the computers that handle the user forms are separate from the database computer where patient information is stored, and the database computer is not accessible from the Internet.
-Because eRehabDataŽ utilizes this compartmentalized processing, someone who gains unauthorized access to one of the web servers cannot access patient data.
+Traffic between eRehabData® and individual users' browsers is protected using the encryption protocol TLS 1.2.
+This not only allows for data to be sent and received in an unreadable way, but it also ensures that no data is tampered with en route.
+Furthermore, the computers that handle user forms are separate from the database where patient information is stored, and the encrypted database computer is not accessible from the Internet.
+Because eRehabData® utilizes this compartmentalized architecture, patient data would be fully protected in the unlikely event that someone gained unauthorized access to one of the web servers.

 The approved eRehabDataŽ ORYX® measures are: